 - That you live in the same house as the caregiver (either in their home or your own)

 - That you are eligible for Medicaid or already have Medicaid.

-- That you meet the financial requirements for the Aged and Disabled Waiver.
+- That you meet the requirements for the Aged and Disabled Waiver.

-You must fill out all of this information in the required forms as part of the application process.
+You must fill out all of this information in the required forms, which will be provided by Freedomcare, as part of the application process.